Are you advertising your ecommerce store with Google Ads but feel that you aren’t getting the most out of it?

 Why is conversion tracking important?

-The natural progression in Google Ads is to start your campaign with manual CPC (cost per click) bidding per keyword bidding until you have enough conversion data to hand over the reins to Google Ad’s AI.
+The natural progression in Google Ads is to start your campaign with manual CPC (cost per click) bidding per keyword until you have enough conversion data to hand over the reins to Google Ad’s AI.
+(More information about keyword research here)

 Google Ads will use this data gathered to determine your ‘Target CPA’ (Cost per action) based on the last 30 days of data.